HYDPublic/301-sql-alwayson-md-ilb-zones/README.md

 ### VM Count
 The number of Azure VM to deploy.

-Each of these VM will host a SQL deployment and will act as a node in the SQL AlwaysOn cluster.
+Each of these VM will host a SQL deployment matching the configuration above and will act as a node in the SQL AlwaysOn cluster.
+Each of the deployed VM will be allocated across different Azure AZ (ie a value of 3 will place a single SQL VM in each of the Azure AZ of 1, 2 and 3).

 Must be a numeric value between 2-9.

-SQL AlwaysOn supports up to 8 additional replicas (hence the limit of 9 Azure VM)
+SQL AlwaysOn supports up to 8 additional replicas (hence the limit of 9 Azure VM).
+A value of 9 will place 3 SQL AG replicas into each of the 3x Azure AZ.

 ### VM Disk Size
 The size of the SQL data disks to attach to each of the deployed VM.